-You have fractured (broken) the bone on the outside of your ankle.
-The bone is called the fibula.
+You have fractured (broken) a small bone in your foot.

-These injuries almost always heal without the need for any intervention or surgery.
+There are lots of bones in the foot but breaks of these bones almost always heal fully without the need for any intervention or surgery.

-You may have been given a tubigrip stocking or a supportive Velcro boot, often called a "moon boot".
-You are allowed to put all your weight through your ankle.
+You may have been given some strapping for your toes or a supportive Velcro boot, often called a "moon boot".